gazaskygeeks/Coding-Foundations-course/coursebook/session-06/flexbox.md

 # Flexbox 👩‍💻

-flexbox is technique to layout,organize and distribute HTML elements in efficient way,also manage the space between elements in more sophisticated way.
+flexbox layout allows you to organize and distribute HTML elements in an efficient way, also manage the space between elements in a more sophisticated way.

-Before we start we have to recognize that the flexbox is direction-agnostic, it can work on both directions (vertical, horizontal) at the same time where block works with vertical direction and inline works with the horizontal direction.

 In flexbox, there are two main components you have to recognize them before start play around with flexbox which are **flex-container**, **flex-elements**